 Determine Why You Were Dismissed

 Without cause dismissal occurs when an employer fires an employee simply because their services are no longer needed or the position is being closed.
-This often happens when there’s a substantial change in a company’s financial situation and they are trying to manage costs.
+This often happens when a company’s financial situation has changed and they are trying to lower labor costs.
 Dismissing without cause is perfectly legal under BC law but the employee must be given either appropriate notice or severance pay.

 In contrast to without cause termination, employees guilty of serious misconduct adversely affecting their employer can be fired ‘for cause.’
 These employees are not eligible for notice or severance pay.